dlibby-/EditContext/explainer.md

     * To highlight text to, for example, indicate where composition is occurring
     * Replace arbitrary runs of text to, for example, facilitate composition updates, provide auto-correction, and other services.
     * Change the location of selection or the caret.
-    * Blur to lose focus
+    * Blur to lose focus.
 * Describe themselves to accessibility services in a special way to indicate that they are editable regions of the document.
 * Enable clipboard operations
 * Automatically become a drop target
+* Undo Manager that maintains the stack of user actions.

 #### If we build an editor without editable elements, i.e. using the DOM to render the view of the editable document, what are we missing?
 * APIs to manage focus exist and can be applied to elements that are not editable.